Attack on Niger military base leaves 71 soldiers dead

-(CNN)An attack on a military base in Niger has left 71 soldiers dead and 12 wounded, Defense Minister Issoufou Katambe said on Wednesday.
+(CNN)ISIS has claimed responsibility for one of the deadliest attacks on Niger's military, which left 71 soldiers dead and 12 wounded.

-The attack happened on Tuesday when several hundred heavily armed militants ambushed the soldiers at a military outpost in Inates, located in the west of the country near the border with Mali, according to Katambe.
+The attack happened on Tuesday, when several hundred heavily armed militants ambushed soldiers at an outpost in Inates, in the west of the country near the Mali border, according to defense minister, Issoufou Katambe.

-Fierce fighting followed between 15.00 hours to 18.00 hours and a "substantial number of the terrorists were neutralized," Katambe said.
+Fierce fighting followed and a "substantial number of the terrorists were neutralized," Katambe said.

-So far, no one has claimed responsibility for the attack, which is believed to be one of the deadliest against Niger's military.
+ISIS claimed on social media that it managed to seize the military base for several hours, and that it stole weapons and ammunition, including several tanks.
+The terrorist group did not provide any evidence to support its claim.

 According to the presidency's official Twitter handle, President Mahamadou Issoufou who was in Egypt at the time the "tragedy" took place had to cut off his trip to return home.